jinyeong-jung/juber-server/README.md

 # juber-server

-Server for the (N)Uber Clone Course on Nomad Academy.
+Server for the (J)Uber Clone Course on Nomad Academy.
 GraphQL, Typescript, NodeJS

 ## Resolvers